© 2018 - International Centre for Investigative Reporting

 SPECIAL REPORT: Charcoal… feeding the poor, killing the environment

 For the urban poor, charcoal provides an affordable source of energy for cooking.
-As rural farmers turn to charcoal production to meet urban demand, CHIKEZIE OMEJE reports that this seemingly lucrative business is depleting Nigeria’s forest resources, with far-reaching consequences that range from soil degradation to desertification and climate change.
+As rural farmers turn to charcoal production to meet urban demand, this seemingly lucrative business is depleting Nigeria’s forest resources, with far-reaching consequences that range from soil degradation, desertification to climate change.

 Iliya, a mother of five, produces charcoal, which she sells by the roadside.
 She has five bags on this day and makes N1,300 for each.
 The charcoal is a charred material she makes from cutting down trees and burning the woods through a local technique.